potasiak/starwars/README.md

    dataset, they might except high latency due to CPU waiting for I/O-bound operations.

 3. There could be **more thorough tests**.
+Current test coverage is 77%.
    The views are not tested at all, and other functions are tested only for basic cases.
 Because of a limited time, it could not be done better.

 4. It's hard to decide on **system's architecture** when it's purpose is not clear.
 Obviously, it's just a sample application, so there was nothing